NBISweden/workshop-reproducible-research/pages/conda/conda-2-the-basics.md

 unused packages (*i.e.* those not present in any environments), and cached data.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - How to use `conda install` for installing packages on the fly.
+    - How to use `conda install` for installing packages on the fly.
-> - How to create, activate and change between environments.
+    - How to create, activate and change between environments.
-> - How to remove packages or environments and clean up.
+    - How to remove packages or environments and clean up.